-Step 2 – Turn the tuning peg until the hole is in line with the neck.
+Step 2: Turn the tuning peg until the hole aligns with the neck.

-Step 3 – Starting with the thickest string – The low “e”, thread the string through the bridge (bottom part of the guitar).
-Each guitar has different ways to do this, but it is usually very easy to see where the strings go.
+Step 3: Begin with the thickest string (low “E”) and thread it through the bridge (bottom part of the guitar).
+Each guitar may have a slightly different bridge design, but it’s typically easy to discern where the strings should go.

-Step 4 – Next thread the string through the hole in the tuning peg until it is tight.
-Now back the string up about 3 inches so that it loosens.
+Step 4: Thread the string through the hole in the tuning peg until it’s tight.
+Now, back the string up approximately 3 inches to allow some slack.

-Step 5 – Stringing, Grab the loose part of the string with one hand and with the other start turning the tuning peg.
-As you turn the peg, hold the string tightly away from the guitar to insure that it wraps tightly, with no slack.
-This will stop the string from going out of tune as you’re playing.
-When the string is getting tight against the fretboard, You can let go and continue to slowly turn the peg a little bit more and then top.
+Step 5: Stringing begins.
+With one hand, grasp the loose part of the string, and with the other, start turning the tuning peg.
+As you turn the peg, hold the string tautly away from the guitar to ensure a tight wrap with no slack.
+This prevents the string from going out of tune while playing.
+When the string tightens against the fretboard, you can release and continue turning the peg a bit more before stopping.

-Step 6 – Make sure as you turn the peg that the string is winding downward, and don’t let it flip over itself.
-Your goal is tog et about 2 1/2 to 3 full winds on each string.
+Step 6: As you turn the peg, ensure that the string winds downward, preventing it from flipping over itself.
+The goal is to achieve about 2 1/2 to 3 full winds on each string.

-Step 7 – Repeat the process with all other strings, but decrease the amount of slack a little bit each time.
+Step 7: Repeat the process for all other strings, gradually reducing the amount of slack each time.